callysto/training-manual-live/quickstart.md

  - `--rm` removes the container after quitting (lets us re-use the callysto name in other runs).

 The port mapping may need to be adjusted if other jupyter servers are running on your machine.
-The last 3 options itemized above can safely be omitted.
+The last 3 options itemized above can safely be omitted if you are comfortable managing docker containers, however, the port and volume mapping must always be included.

 Following successful launch of the container, navigating to `localhost:8888` or using the address+token from the logs will start Jupyter in the web browser as expected.
 Changes